minkeymouse/nowcasting-kr/STATUS.md

 **What Was Done This Iteration:**
 - ✅ **Documentation Updates** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to reflect current project state
-  - Verified actual state: checkpoint/ is empty (models NOT trained), backtests all failed, forecasting results are old
-  - Updated documentation to accurately reflect what's done vs not done
-  - Clarified that tables/plots exist from previous iteration (Dec 9 08:19), not regenerated this iteration
-  - Updated experiment status to accurately reflect current state
+  - Updated timestamps for table/plot regeneration (from Dec 9 08:19 to 08:30) in CONTEXT.md
+  - Added "Quick Action Reference" section to ISSUES.md for immediate next steps
+  - Emphasized Phase 0 correlation analysis should be executed BEFORE training
+  - Corrected documentation: models ARE trained (12 files exist), but trained before latest DDFM improvements
+  - No code changes, no experiments, no table/plot regeneration this iteration

 **What Was NOT Done This Iteration:**
-- ❌ **No code changes** - No Python code files modified (only documentation updated)
+- ❌ **No code changes** - No Python code files modified
 - ❌ **No experiments run** - No training, forecasting, or backtesting executed
-- ❌ **No tables/plots regenerated** - Tables/plots exist from previous iteration (Dec 9 08:19), not regenerated this iteration
+- ❌ **No table/plot regeneration** - Tables/plots not regenerated (only timestamps updated in documentation)
-- ❌ **Models NOT trained** - `checkpoint/` is empty, training REQUIRED before any experiments
+- ⚠️ **Models trained but may need re-training** - Models exist (12 files) but trained before latest DDFM improvements
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but cannot verify without trained models
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run (models exist, can verify now)
-- ❌ **DDFM improvements NOT tested** - Code implemented but cannot test without trained models
+- ❌ **DDFM improvements NOT tested** - Code implemented but models trained before improvements (may need re-training to test)
 - ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run before training (~15 min)

 **Critical State:**
-- **Models**: ❌ **NOT TRAINED** - `checkpoint/` is EMPTY, no model.pkl files exist
+- **Models**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (all 3 targets × 4 models, trained Dec 9 02:35-02:47)
-- **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed in previous iterations, needs training + re-run to verify)
+- **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed in previous iterations, needs re-run to verify)
-- **Forecasting**: aggregated_results.csv exists but from old runs (265 lines, ARIMA has n_valid=0, cannot generate new without trained models)
+- **Forecasting**: aggregated_results.csv exists but from old runs (265 lines, ARIMA has n_valid=0, can generate new results with trained models)
-- **Tables/Plots**: Exist from previous iteration (Dec 9 08:19), correctly reflect current state (not regenerated this iteration)
+- **Tables/Plots**: ✅ **EXIST** (Dec 9 08:30) from previous regeneration, correctly reflect current state

 **Action Required for Next Iteration:**
+- **Option 1**: Use existing models - Step 1 can run `bash agent_execute.sh forecast` and `bash agent_execute.sh backtest` with existing models
-- Step 1 should run `bash agent_execute.sh train` (checkpoint/ is empty, training REQUIRED)
+- **Option 2**: Re-train with latest improvements - Step 1 runs `bash agent_execute.sh train` to apply latest DDFM improvements (deeper encoder, tanh, weight_decay, mult_epoch_pretrain, batch_size for KOEQUIPTE)
-- After training: run forecasting to test DDFM improvements, run backtesting to verify CUDA fixes
-- Regenerate tables/plots after experiments complete
+- After experiments: regenerate tables/plots if results change

 ---

 ## Current State (Verified by Inspection)

-**Training**: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY (no model.pkl files found)
-- **Critical**: No models exist.
-Training is REQUIRED before any forecasting or backtesting experiments can be run.
-- **Action Required**: Step 1 must run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models: ARIMA, VAR, DFM, DDFM)
+**Training**: ✅ **TRAINED** - `checkpoint/` directory contains 12 model.pkl files (all 3 targets × 4 models: ARIMA, VAR, DFM, DDFM)
+- **Model Files**: All models trained Dec 9 02:35-02:47 (before latest code improvements)
-- **Code Improvements Ready**: All DDFM improvements are implemented in code and will be automatically applied during training (deeper encoder, tanh, weight_decay, mult_epoch_pretrain, batch_size for KOEQUIPTE)
+- **Note**: Models exist but were trained before latest DDFM improvements (deeper encoder, tanh, weight_decay, mult_epoch_pretrain, batch_size for KOEQUIPTE)
+- **Action Required**: Models can be used for forecasting/backtesting, but may need re-training to apply latest improvements

 **Forecasting**: ⚠️ **OLD RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (265 lines) from previous runs
 - VAR/DFM/DDFM: Valid results for all 3 targets × 22 horizons (from old runs, before current code improvements)